embreate/wittle-website/_stories/wittle-the-party-by-Erin.markdown

 links:
 - text: Coming Soon
   url:
-image: "/uploads/the-party/the-party-poster.JPG"
+image: "/uploads/the-party/the-party-poster.jpg"
 ---

 ## Feedback
-Wittle.ca is currently in the prototyping phase and we're looking for feedback on the videos and games.
-After watching and playing the content we'd greatly appreciate it if you'd provide your feedback on what you experienced.
+Wittle.ca is currently in the prototype phase and we're looking for feedback we can take into the next phase of the project.
+Your comments will help inform our production plans which are currently in development.
 Feedback can be provided via our [Google Form](https://forms.gle/GrhbAUCedm2HG7xJ9).

 ## The Story
+Erin was always extremely social especially around her family and friends.
+One evening she found herself at a gathering of acquaintances feeling isolated and wanting nothing more than to leave.
+Her story explores her experience navigating new and unusual feelings in a social setting.

+COMING SOON - FALL 2019

 <img src="{{site.baseurl}}/uploads/the-party/the-party-story-02-800x800.jpg">
 <img src="{{site.baseurl}}/uploads/the-party/the-party-story-04-800x800.jpg">
 <img src="{{site.baseurl}}/uploads/the-party/the-party-story-05-800x800.jpg">